-To validate selected parents-child trios, the distribution of the proportion of shared SNP was inspected along reference chromosomes.
-This was performed in several steps (Supplementary data Fig. S1, green steps): (i) Selecting, in the vcf file, the SNP sites that are polymorphic within and/or between individuals of the trio. (ii) Calculating from the obtained vcf file, the proportion of sites in accordance with the trio on windows of 201 SNP size.
-Sites in accordance were calculated as described in the trio identification section above. (iii) Filtering the vcf in order to keep, for each parent-child duo, polymorphic SNPs within and between individuals of the duo and calculating, from the resulting vcf file, the proportion of sites in accordance with the duo on window sizes of 201 SNPs.
-This calculation considers the gamete ploidy of the tested parent. (iv) In parallel, the number of alleles shared between the parent and the child is calculated to test for complete genome restitution. (v) In cases where the complete genome of the parent is found in the child, the alleles from this parent were removed from the child's genotype in the vcf obtained at (i).
-This allowed access to the gamete given by the other parent. (vi) the remaining genotype(s) were compared to the genotype of the second potential parent, to analyse the proportion of sites in accordance with such parentage.
+To validate selected parents-child trios, the distribution of the proportion of shared SNPs was inspected along reference chromosomes.
+This was performed in several steps (Supplementary Data Fig. S1, green steps), as follows.
+(1) Selecting, in the vcf file, the SNP sites that were polymorphic within and/or between individuals of the trio.
+(2) Calculating from the obtained vcf file the proportion of sites in accordance with the trio on windows of 201 SNPs size.
+Sites in accordance were calculated as described in the trio identification section above.
+(3) Filtering the vcf in order to keep, for each parentchild duo, polymorphic SNPs within and between individuals of the duo, and calculating from the resulting vcf file the proportion of sites in accordance with the duo on window sizes of 201 SNPs.
+This calculation considers the gamete ploidy of the tested parent.
+(4) In parallel, the number of alleles shared between the parent and the child was calculated to test for complete genome restitution.
+(5) In cases where the complete genome of the parent was found in the child, the alleles from this parent were removed from the child's genotype in the vcf obtained in step (1).
+This allowed access to the gamete given by the other parent.
+(6) The remaining genotype(s) were compared with the genotype of the second potential parent to analyse the proportion of sites in accordance with such parentage.
 This analysis was performed using the APAR.py tool that was added to the vcfhunter toolbox.

-For ease of representation, the proportions of sites in discordance with tested parentages were displayed along each chromosome and all results were visualised using Circos (Krzywinski et al., 2009).
-Configuration and files required for Circos visualisation were automatically generated by the APAR.py tool.
+For ease of representation, the proportions of sites in discordance with tested parentages were displayed along each chromosome and all results were visualized using Circos (Krzywinski et al., 2009).
+Configuration and files required for Circos visualization were automatically generated by the APAR.py tool.

-Validation of parent-child duos through local SNP analysis along chromosomes

-Validation of parent child duos (Supplementary data Fig. S1, blue steps) was performed as follows: (i) For each duo, selection in the vcf of sites that are polymorphic within and between individuals of the duos using vcfFilter.1.0.py. (ii) Looking along chromosomes, for the proportion of SNP sites validating a 1x contribution of the potential parent to the potential child using the ACRO.py tool. (iii) In case of polyploid potential child, looking along chromosomes, for the proportion of SNP sites validating a potential 2x contribution of the potential parent to the potential child using the ACRO.py tool. (iv) In case of polyploid potential child, looking along chromosomes for the proportion of sites validating a complete parental genome in the potential child using vcfIdent.1.0.py tool of vcfhunter toolbox.
-These proportions were calculated along chromosomes on windows of 201 SNPs size.
+Validation of parent-child duos through local SNP analysis along chromosomes selection in the vcf of sites that were polymorphic within and between individuals of the duos using vcfFilter.1.0.py; (2) looking along chromosomes for the proportion of SNP sites validating a lx contribution of the potential parent to the potential child using the ACRO.py tool; (3) in case of a polyploid potential child, looking along chromosomes for the proportion of SNP sites validating a potential 2x contribution of the potential parent to the potential child using the ACRO.py tool; (4) in case of a polyploid potential child, looking along chromosomes for the proportion of sites validating a complete parental genome in the potential child using the vcfIdent.1.0.py tool of the vcfhunter toolbox.
+These proportions were calculated along chromosomes on windows of size 201 SNPs.